durgeshsanagaram/clipper_mobile_app_ai_assisted/README.md

-# Assignment 4 — Design to Code with MCPs
+# Design to Code with MCPs

 Use MCPs to run the full design-to-code pipeline for **Clipper** — a dark-theme code snippet manager.